 Business pitches can go wrong.
 There are thousands of reasons why a pitch can fail and you can lose an investment.
-Go on reading to find the most common three ones!
+And you don't want to lose thousands or even millions of dollars.
+So go on reading to find the most common three pitching mistakes!

 Over the years I’ve seen some startup fails that have made me cringe in pain for the Founders, thinking “No they didn’t!”
 I truly felt for them.
 I almost wished the ground would open up and swallow them because that would be less painful.

 Several investors over the years have candidly shared faux pas and “no pas” that they strongly recommend avoiding.
 Here’s just a few of these painful moments and some suggestions on how to avoid falling in to the same traps.
 Identities have been changed to protect the innocent - and the not so innocent.

 Some startups try the “spray and pray” method, sending cold emails, eventually getting a few meetings.
 Hey, it can work, and some investors are more responsive to it than others.
 Others get introduced by a trusted connection and this alone merits a “yes” to a meeting.
 Either of these and many other methods are fine.
 Where’s the fail?
 Not finding our anything about the investor before you ask for an intro, send an email or even before you meet.
 “Robert” - Managing Partner of a VC told me that one of his favorite questions is “So why do you think we’re the right fit for you?”
 He’s astounded by how many Founders hemmed and hawwed without an answer.
 He goes even bolder - “What do you know about us?” - the answers are usually more hemming and hawwing with a series of grunts.

 How to Avoid it?